 Yesterday I received a panicked email from Yuki, with whom I stayed in Tokyo.
 “LILLIE,” she wrote, “I MADE A HUGE MISTAKE!
 I took you to eat okonomiyaki in Tokyo, when really it is the classic food of Osaka!
 Do NOT tell your Osaka friend what I did!”

 Sure enough, the okonomiyaki Gordon, his friend Jimmy, and I devoured this afternoon was swoon-worthy.
-Previously I entitled this dish “Pancakes on Crack,” and I stand by that definition.
+Previously I entitled this dish “Pancakes, EXTREME,” and I stand by that definition.
 The ones Gordon ordered (pictured here) contained: cabbage, onion, egg, cheese, shrimp, pork, rice gluten, fish flakes, seaweed flakes, amazing sauce, and various other heavenly morsels.
 Mmmboy!

 I found out today that Osaka is called “The Kitchen of Japan”, because of it’s delicious cuisine.
 Yes, man, YES!
 The sushi we had yesterday was like OH MY GOD SUSHI OH MY GOD THIS IS WHOAAA!!!
 All soft and cloudlike and perfect… AHH!

 Anyhoo, Gordon, Jimmy (who is Canadian-Kenyan but has been living in Japan for seven years and is married to a Japanese woman) and I biked and walked around the mazes of covered store-tunnels in central Osaka for the entire day.